alphakilo7/hydra-j/README.md

 # Hydra-Java
 ## RelativeLayout version1.0

-As every Java and/or Android developer is aware, the in Android programming, there is a layout manager name *RelativeLayout*.
-As far as my knowledge about Java and Android is considered, *RelativeLayout* does not exist for standard java AWT, Swing, SWT.
+As every Java and/or Android developer is aware that in Android programming there is a layout manager named *RelativeLayout*.
+As far as my knowledge about Java and Android is considered, *RelativeLayout* manager does not exist for standard java AWT, Swing, SWT.
 In this project, I tried to create a layout manager that works like Android's *RelativeLayout*.
 Although it is a layout, it actually isn't!
 It is actually a member method of *RelativeLayout* class that manages the relation of JComponents.

 The *RelativeLayout* has two methods.